njaremko/lights/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    group    Lists all groups
+    group    Perform operations on groups
     help     Prints this message or the help of the given subcommand(s) init     Pair with Hue Bridge
-    list     Lists all groups
+    list     Lists all lights
     off      Turn light off
     on       Turn light on
     sleep    Turn all lights off